Radio Vs Bluetooth Audio: Understanding Differences And Troubleshooting Tips

 Adding External Audio Equipment

-If you want to take your Bluetooth audio quality to the next level, you can add external equipment.
+If you want to take your Bluetooth audio to the next level, you can add external equipment.
 External audio equipment such as amplifiers and speakers can significantly improve the sound quality.

 When choosing external audio equipment, consider the following factors: